 Please bring a list of all your current medications including prescriptions, over-the-counter drugs, and herbal supplements.
 Avoid the following medications for approximately five to seven days prior to your procedure, as they can increase bleeding during the treatment: aspirin, Advil, Aleve, ibuprofen, naproxen, Excedrin, heparin, Coumadin, warfarin, Lovenox, Plavix, Celebrex, or Mobic.
 Supplements include fish oil, vitamin E, and ginka biloba.
 Please contact our office if you must take any of these medications or supplements for any reason.
 Prescriptions for pain management will be discussed at your consultation.
 We may either give you either medication or a written prescription to fill.
 Please review the medication document and inquire if there are any questions before your visit.

 You will be positioned on your stomach for the harvest of your bone marrow.
 We take extra care to make sure that you feel comfortable and safe during the procedure.
 You will be given medications through an IV that will make you sleepy and relaxed.
-Your stem cells will be drawn, filtered, and placed in a centrifuge to spin down.
+Your stem cells will be drawn, filtered, and concentrated.
 The stem cells will be isolated and injected into your specific and predetermined treatment location, such as a spinal disc or major joint.
 Repositioning may be required during the procedure to accommodate your treatment.